michaeltobia/sawyer_velctrlsim/README.md

 # Sawyer Velocity Control Simulation

 ### Summary
-This package simulates the use of a velocity control loop to move Sawyer to a desired end effector positon.
+This package simulates the use of a velocity control loop to move Sawyer to a desired end effector position.
 The desired end effector position is randomly generated my the node `ref_js_randomizer` when `velctrl.launch` is ran.

 ### File Details
 ##### Launch Files